Skip to Content

 Ziara tours depend on you and if you would like them but around £50 / $65 for two people

-Food also depends on your personal circumstances, we do spend about £10- £20 ($25) per day in the food court but I also buy from the supermarket and make sandwiches for afternoon snacks and fruits.
+Food also depends on your personal circumstances, we do spend about £10- £20 ($25) per day per person in the food court but I also buy from the supermarket and make sandwiches for afternoon snacks and fruits.

 In total performing, a Do-it-Yourself Umrah comes much cheaper than buying an Umrah package as you can make it as expensive or inexpensive as you wish.
 Plus, if you use some of the tips above, it can be very cost-effective.